 If your location is known for hot summers, you should consider finding ways to keep your flock of chickens cool.
 In other words, you must design and set up your chicken coop or run with reliable cooling measures at the back of your mind.

-Check out these simple modifications to give you a slight idea of what you need to do in order to make your hens continue laying eggs even in hot summers months:
+Check out these simple modifications to give you a slight idea of what you need to do in order to make your hens continue laying eggs even in hot summer months:

 – Provide Shade